Menu

 Is it worth working in Gibraltar for the salary?

 Gibraltar salaries are competitive with London and Dublin, but the real advantage is take-home pay.
-With income tax rates significantly lower than the UK or Spain, no VAT, and no capital gains tax, a £50,000 salary in Gibraltar goes further than the same amount almost anywhere in Western Europe.
+With income tax effective rates well below UK levels, no capital gains tax, and no council tax, a £50,000 salary in Gibraltar goes further than the same amount almost anywhere in Western Europe.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.